shoeffner/mthesis/src/models_and_methods.md

 \end{align}
 employing the mean and standard deviation $\mu_\text{mag}, \sigma_\text{mag}$ over the gradient magnitudes $\text{mag}_i = \left\lVert g_i \right\rVert_2$,
-and the model parameter $\theta$, which described the number of standard deviations.
+and the model parameter $\theta$, which describes the number of standard deviations.
 As explained in @sec:pipeline-steps, in \Gaze{} $\theta$ can be configured and is set to \num{0.3} by default, following @Hume2012.